Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity: Boundary Contributions in Chamblin--Reall Geometries

 where $\sigma(\lambda_K)$ denotes the sign of $\lambda_K$.
 The result shows that the negative branch always yields a finite contribution at the lower limit, whereas the positive branch does so only when $\alpha=0$.
 After performing the integration, the positive branch contributes a finite value at the lower bound only if

 is satisfied.
 If this bound is violated, which is possible within the allowed range of $\alpha$, the integral diverges to $-\infty$ for $\lambda_K > 0$ and to $+\infty$ for $\lambda_K < 0$.
-Consequently, in this regime, the positive branch admits stationary surfaces to the $K$-functional only in the limit of infinite anchoring time.
-In contrast, the negative branch is free from this restriction and supports stationary surfaces for all values of $\tau$.
+Consequently, in this regime, the positive branch admits extremal surfaces to the $K$-functional only in the limit of infinite anchoring time.
+In contrast, the negative branch is free from this restriction and supports extremal surfaces for all values of $\tau$.